harkishanpansuriya/Flutter_Interview_Questions/questions.md

 12. What is `setState()` ?

-setState() is a method that changes the state of a widget.
+    - setState() is a method that changes the state of a widget.
 It's the main way to update a widget's state and trigger a rebuild of the widget tree.

 13. What is the use of `pubspec.yaml` and `pubspec.lock` file in Flutter?

-The `pubspec.yaml` file allows you to define the packages your app relies on,Project name, Project description, Project version, Project dependencies, SDK constraints, Flutter-specific configurations and declare your assets like font, images, audio, video, etc.
+    - The pubspec.yaml file, also known as 'pubspec', is a file that is included when you create a Flutter project and is located at the top of the project tree.
+This file contains information about the dependencies like packages and their versions, fonts, assets(Like: images, audio, etc.) etc., that a project requires.
+      It makes sure that the next time you build the project, you will get the same package version.
-For Android developers, this is roughly similar to a `build.gradle` file.
+      For **Android developers,** this is roughly similar to a **`build.gradle`** file.

-The `pubspec.lock` file in Flutter contains specific versions of the packages included in a project.
+    - The **`pubspec.lock`** file in Flutter contains specific versions of the packages included in a project.
 It's automatically generated when you build your project for the first time.
-The .lock file locks the specific versions of dependencies, ensuring that everyone working on the project uses the exact same versions.
+      The .lock file locks the specific versions of dependencies, ensuring that everyone working on the
+      project uses the exact same versions.

 14. What is the difference between `main()` and `runApp()` functions in Flutter?